TogeriX-hub/FieldMesh/README.md

 Currently, the Off-Grid frequency can only be changed in the code.
 You need to clone the repository and adjust the configuration manually.
+If you just want to download prebuild firmware you will find a EU and US build unter [releases](../../releases/latest)

 </details>